ShinKenDo Dojos are a pragmatic self defence Martial Arts club.

 Fighting an individual as self defence is seen at many times to be operating on the same selfish motives as the assailant.

-Systems as such incorporate random techniques into their programs that although having gain knowledge on self defence, students do not master techniques.
+Systems as such incorporate random techniques into their training program that although having gain knowledge on self defence, very rare that students of systems as Krav Maga do not Master anything.